lulab/exSEEK_docs/README.md

 > **Note**
-> We also recommend other alternatives for the pre-process, such as [exceRpt](https://github.com/gersteinlab/exceRpt) and ?, that are specifically developed for the process of exRNA-seq raw reads.
+> We also recommend other alternatives for the pre-process, such as [exceRpt](https://github.com/gersteinlab/exceRpt), that is specifically developed for the process of exRNA-seq raw reads.
 > * Other arguments are passed to *snakemake*
 > * Specify number of processes to run in parallel with *-j*